Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

 Type B bags are similar to type A bags in that they are made of plain-woven polypropylene fabrics or other non-conductive material.
 Also like type A bags, type B do not have any mechanism for dissipating static electricity.

-An added benefit of type B bags is that they are made from materials that have a low breakdown voltage to prevent incidents where highly energetic, and dangerous propagating brush discharges (PBD) occur.
-Although type B bags can prevent PBD, they still are not considered anti-static because they do not have a mechanism to dissipate a static electricity charge.
-For an bag to be considered “anti-static”, bags must have a reliable mechanism for dissipating static electricity.
+Type B bags are made from materials that have a low breakdown voltage to prevent incidents where highly energetic and dangerous propagating brush discharges (PBD) occur.
+Although type B bags can prevent PBD, they are still not considered anti-static because they do not have a mechanism to dissipate a static electricity charge.
+For a bag to be considered “anti-static”, bags must have a reliable mechanism for dissipating static electricity.

 • They can cause electrostatic shocks to operators (although not dangerous, these shocks are very annoying and can cause other accidents).

-• Dust and other contaminants can become attracted to the surface of bag.
+• Dust and other contaminants can become attracted to the bag's surface.

-• Make it difficult to fully empty the bag.
-Product can become stuck to the side of the bags because of static electricity.
+• It is difficult to fully empty the bag.
+Static electricity can cause the product to become stuck to the side of the bags.

-• Intended to be used in environments with dust with ignition energies less than 3mJ.
+• Environments with dust with ignition energies less than 3mJ.

 • When flammable solvents or gases are present around the bag.